What brought you to Wales?

 Where do you sell the cheese?

-We sell a lot direct at farmers' markets and food festivals.
-You can also buy at specialist artisan cheese shops and delis, and online.
+We sell a lot direct to customers at farmers' markets and food festivals.
+You can also buy at specialist artisan cheese shops and delis and online.
 We also have a farm shop, and you can come and have a tour of our dairy and distillery.
 But the cheese goes all over the world.
 We've even sent some to the British embassy in Rome.

-We recently launched our first organic Welsh halloumi.
-It's like gin in the spirits world – very fashionable at the moment.
+It's like gin in the spirits world in that it’s very fashionable at the moment.
 More people are becoming vegetarian, and halloumi is much more popular as a result.
 It's a great source of protein and it's a bit squidgy so it has a little bit of texture.
-We've trialled it in the farmers' markets and people tell us they love it.
-Some halloumis have a lot of moisture, but ours doesn't have that, so it grills really well.
+We trialled it in farmers markets, where people told us they loved it.
+Some halloumi-style cheeses have a lot of moisture, but ours doesn't.
+That helps it to grill really well.
 Quite a few chefs swear by it.

 You expanded production by starting a spirit distillery.
 What’s the story there?

 To celebrate a decade since establishing Caws Teifi Cheese, we made an organic whisky in 1992 at the Springbank distillery on the west coast of Scotland.
 At that time, you could buy every other product organically, but organic whisky didn't exist.

 I then wanted organic whisky to toast the millennium, so in 2000 we started bottling ours.
 Because it was in anticipation of the new millennium, I gave it a Scottish Gaelic name: 'Da Mhile', which means 'two thousand' in English, or 'dwy fil' in Welsh.
 It was so successful that I set up my own distillery on the farm in 2012.
 We continue to make whisky, as well as a wide range of organic spirits.